Follow Italianism

 If confirmed, the appointment would guarantee Temer a privileged forum.
 The decision will be made by President-elect Jair Bolsonaro

-There is a good chance that President Michel Temer will be appointed Brazilian ambassador after leaving the presidency.
-Sources from the Planalto Palace and the Ministry of Foreign Affairs (MRE) told the newspaper Correio Brasiliense that Temer is a strong candidate to take over the embassy in Roma, although Itamaraty, contacted by the newspaper, does not officially comment on the matter.
+There is a strong chance that President Michel Temer will be appointed Brazil's ambassador after leaving the presidency.
+Sources from the Presidential Palace and the Ministry of Foreign Affairs (MRE) told the newspaper Correio Brasiliense that Temer is a strong candidate to assume the ambassadorship in Rome, although the Ministry of Foreign Affairs, contacted by the newspaper, did not officially comment on the matter.

 The nomination is treated as an “honorable exit” for the president at the end of his term.
 The post is considered one of the most prestigious in the Brazilian diplomatic corps, being part of the imposing Elizabeth Arden Circuit, which also includes representations in New York, London and Paris.
 Currently, the embassy is headed by Antonio de Aguiar Patriota, a career diplomat and former chancellor of Dilma Rousseff (PT).